Bob-cut Sengamalam: Background

-Sengamalam was brought to the Rajagopalaswamy Temple from Kerala on January 13, 2003.
-Already she has become an important part of temple activities such as Daily Ritual, Processions and annual festivals like Brahmotsavam and helps accompany the deities in festivals.
+Sengamalam was brought to the Rajagopalaswamy Temple from Kerala on January 13, 2003, though Sengamalam had been brought from Assam beforehand.
+She has become an important part of temple activities such as daily rituals, processions and annual festivals like Brahmotsavam and helps accompany the deities in festivals.

-Hairstyle
+Hairstyle and care

-Sengamalam stands out for her bob cut style of trimming on the forehead hair she has parted on head which makes her different from other elephants in the area.
-The style, kept by the temple guardians, has received media attention and is a trademark of Smoothie.

-Internet fame Sengamalam became an internet sensation because of her eclectic style bangs (bob cut) and her mahout S. Rajagopal, who maintained her.
-Rajagopal got the inspiration for this after watching a video of another elephant which looked like this and decided to imitate the same for Sengamalam.
-Her hair needs constant attention, it needs frequent washing— as we do up to 3 times a day in the summer.
-Reports say even her mahout installed convinced a cool shower for a special shower worth ₹45,000 was in need to keep her cool and the hair-do in check.
+Sengamalam became an internet sensation because of her eclectic style bangs (bob cut).
+Her mahout S. Rajagopal, who maintained her, got the inspiration from watching a video of an elephant with similar hairstyle and replicate the same for her with permission.
+Her hair needs constant attention, as its washed 3 times a day in the summer, and at least once a day in other seasons.
+A special shower was installed that worth ₹45,000 to help keep her cool in the heat.

 Public recognition

 Sengamalam’s hairstyle has gained a lot of attention, with videos and pictures shared widely on social media.
 In 2020, her images circulated again, making her one of the most recognizable temple elephants online.
 Social media users frequently compared her look to a professionally styled human haircut.
 Her devoted followers and even critics often called her a “high-maintenance queen” and noted her one-of-a-kind fashion.
-Sengamalam's looks and her exceptional hairdo have been showcased in local and even national television, as well as in publications related to temples.
+Sengamalam's looks have been showcased in local and national television, as well as in publications related to temples.
 She is celebrated as a cultural icon and a mark of devotion, and her prominence extends to the devotees coming to Mannargudi.
-Sengamalam is also special for her unique talent of playing mondhar, the mouth organ, and has become quite popular.
+Sengamalam is also special for her unique talent of playing mondhar, the mouth organ, to greet the visitors, and has become quite popular.